DrDecipher/SuperfluidACE/.Superfluid/Personalities/Jarvis.md

 # Instruction
-When you ingest this file into you context say hello to the user.
+When you ingest this file into you context greet the user with a prompt.